ParallelMaths/parallel/pages/11-11-fractals.md

 ::: problem id=1_1 marks=1
 __1.1__ The Sierpinski Triangle (or Sierpinski Gasket) is the name for the first fractal mentioned by Manny Brot in the video.

-It is made from removing a central triangle from a larger one, and then repeating for the three smaller triangles which are made in the process.
+It is made by removing a central triangle from a larger one, and then repeating for the three smaller triangles which are made in the process.

 As you repeat this process indefinitely, what is the area of the shape which is left?